magnusviri/jamfpro-docker-compose/README.md

 - SSL support w/ signed certificates
 - Switch to MySQL 8

+Things I might do.

+- Automate the setup procedures (this would be for creating Jamf Pro test servers)
+- Support Let's Encrypt
+- Support Distribution Points

 Please let me know if there's anything I'm missing.